Vellanakalude Nadu: Plot

 Police had been entering CP's house for many reasons which causes his father to lose trust over his son.
 CP's youngest sister Deepa gets a marriage proposal from an influential and corrupt politician who had helped Radhakrishnan and Prabhakaran during the Bridge-collapse case.
 The proposal is arranged by them who have professional interest to be fulfilled from this marriage.
 (CP's sister is later killed from what he believed from hearing that it was a blast of a stove, but the truth is that Deepa is raped by the friends of her politician- husband after which she commits suicides.)

-The Municipality later decides to stop all contract works of CP.
+The Municipality later decides to stop CP's construction contract works.
 CP thinks that this is Radha's plan and decides to take revenge on her.
 He cheats her by telling her to pass some money to her brother, which he tells he owes to her brother.
 Just after she receives the money, a Vigilance Team arrives at the scene and she is arrested.
 Later she tries to commit suicide, but is saved.
 She is then visited by CP, who tells his unfortunate story to her, situations which made him what he is now.
 The love rekindles between the two then.
 Sivan, who is now a Panchayat President, is a righteous person.
 He does an investigation on all illegal activities that pervade in different government offices, including CP's brother-in-law's.

 CP learns of Sivan's good heart through Radha and he decides to live a truthful life from here onward.
 Sivan and CP meet and Sivan trusts CP.
 Meanwhile, the State Minister gets a letter requesting to announce an investigation on NREP projects which was misused by CP's brother and brother-in-law.
 Officers in Village Development Office try hard to make Sivan come to their terms so that they can misuse the fund with Sivan's help.
 CP is tried as a prop for this, however their plan goes in vain.
 One night Sivan is stabbed by people sent by CP's brother and brother-in-law.
 CP takes Sivan to hospital.